Air Traffic Controller

 Regarding ATC Operating Initials, what is the traditional method controllers use in determining their operating initials?

-Asked by Starfox almost 11 years ago
+Asked by Starfox about 11 years ago

 Hi there Starfox!
 That’s one of the first questions they answered for me when I began my Air Force ATC career.
 We were encouraged to use the first and last letters of our last name; a method that seemed to coincide with nearly everyone’s initials in the facility.
 Being “Starfox, you would probably have taken “SX” for your initials.